ayush726/ayush726/README.md

 ### About

-I am a CS graduate who loves building intelligent systems from automation agents to ML models that actually ship.
+I am CS Grad who loves building intelligent systems from automation agents to ML models that actually ship.
 Right now I am deep into **Agentic AI and Generative AI**, fascinated by how LLMs can reason, plan, and act autonomously to solve real problems.
 I spend a lot of time reading research and implementing things myself, because that's the only way I actually understand them.

 Beyond code, I do **graphic design** as a creative outlet — Figma and Photoshop, and as part of my college's Graphics Society.
 I read and write about **tech, AI trends, and product thinking**.
 And I'm slowly but genuinely learning **Japanese**, drawn in equally by the language and the culture.